Nature Play 101: The Basics and Benefits of Nature Play

 Education

-, Blog Page, Little Hummingbird Society Page, COVID-19, Nature Play
+, Blog Page, Little Hummingbird Society Page, Nature Play

 Nature Play is any open-ended, unstructured play opportunity using objects from - you guessed it - nature!
 Children are naturally drawn toward natural phenomena, and exploring objects in their natural environment, where they can independently observe, make connections, problem-solve and interpret these items.